How To Waterproof Outdoor Wood

 • Wood oil - provides full character and enhances the natural beauty of the wood while providing adding a hard, durable finish to the surface of the wood

-• Wood waterproofer - a wood waterproofer is an invisible treatment that creates a water repellent finish on exterior timber that prevent water absorption, while also remaining highly breathable by chemically bonding to timber
+• Wood waterproofer - a wood waterproofer is an invisible treatment that creates a water repellent finish on exterior timber that reduces water absorption, while also remaining highly breathable by chemically bonding to timber

 • Wood sealer - a wood sealer similar to a wood waterproofer in the way that it offers an invisible water repellent finish on exterior timber, creating a protective film on the wood that 'seals' the wood